How to Position Size When Swing Trading

 - Get halted or surface a news event during the day

 - Incur slippage or wide spreads (particularly in lower volume issues)

 - Move quickly based on macro headlines and/or sector risk

 So simply position sizing based on an appointed stop loss isn’t enough.
 You need to incorporate additional risk management constraints to handle some of the above unknown or hidden risks.

-volatility based position sizing
+Volatility based position sizing for swing traders

 The lower pane on this chart is a standard 14-period average true range indicator.
-Average true range (ATR) is a measure of volatility which gives us the expected movement of a stock based on its recent trading history.
+Average true range (ATR) is a measure of volatility which tells us the expected movement of a stock based on its recent trading history.